Arrests Happening At Standing Rock As Police Evict Remaining Pipeline Protesters

 Protesters have been demonstrating against the Dakota Access Pipeline since last spring, with many (primarily Native American) protesters actually residing at the protest camps near Cannon Ball, North Dakota.
 The protests against the pipeline were lead by the Standing Rock Sioux Tribe, who have long argued that the pipeline poses a threat to their clean, fresh water.

 The Dakota Access Pipeline is nearly completed, with just a final segment under Lake Oahe needing to be constructed before the oil can begin to flow.
 According to Energy Transfer Partners, a company behind the pipeline, it’s possible that the construction can be completed and oil transport begun within a few short weeks.
-That is, if the state, local and federal government can clear out the remaining protesters standing in the way of the project.
+That is, if the state, local, and federal government can clear out the remaining protesters standing in the way of the project.

 As The Guardian reports, the Standing Rock Sioux Tribe and the rest of the Standing Rock protesters on the ground, dubbed “water protectors” for their efforts, the Standing Rock Sioux have treaty rights over the land where the pipeline construction is to be completed.
 While not technically part of their reservation, and officially on land belonging to the U.S. Army Corps of Engineers, the tribe claims that the project is a violation of said treaty.

 At the end of 2016, the Army Corps of Engineers, led by the Obama administration, rescinded a necessary easement required to complete the project.
-Shortly after Donald Trump was sworn in, the Army Corps of Engineers changed its mind and granted a 30 year easement to Energy Transfer Partners to facilitate the construction and operation of the pipeline.
+Shortly after Donald Trump was sworn in, the Army Corps of Engineers changed its mind and granted a 30-year easement to Energy Transfer Partners to facilitate the construction and operation of the pipeline.
 After several failed attempts to block construction through the court system, the Standing Rock Sioux vowed to simply stand their ground and keep fighting what they call an illegal, environmentally dangerous pipeline.

 However, despite the efforts of the Standing Rock protesters, plans for the final construction of the pipeline are moving along, and the powers behind the Dakota Access are eager to get the project completed.
 Following the granting of the disputed easement and the Standing Rock Sioux tribe’s failed attempts to block construction via the legal system, orders were issued to vacate the main Oceti Sakowin encampment.